vikumrajeewa/video_tracker/README.md

 The plugin updates the playtime and view count in the database.<br>
 Video statistics can be displayed using shortcodes or viewed in the admin dashboard.<br>

+<h2>Execution Flow</h2> <br>
+01.Video Embedding: To embed a video in your posts or pages, use the [video_embed] shortcode.
+This shortcode takes two attributes: src (the video URL) and id (a unique identifier for the video). <br>

+Example: [video_embed src="video_url.mp4" id="video1"] <br>

+02.Video Tracking: When a video starts playing, the plugin's JavaScript code initiates.
+It sets up an interval to send the current playtime to the server every 10 seconds.
+The playtime data is sent using AJAX to the update_video_playtime function on the server. <br>

+03.Updating Playtime and View Count: The server-side update_video_playtime function receives the playtime data and the video's unique identifier.
+It updates the playtime for the video in the database and also fetches the current view count.
+Then, it updates the view count in the database, increasing it by 1.  <br>

+04.Displaying Video Statistics: To display video statistics, use the [video_statistics] shortcode along with the video's id attribute.
+The plugin fetches the total playtime and view count for the specified video from the database and displays it. <br>

+05.Admin Dashboard: In the WordPress admin dashboard, you'll find a 'Video Tracker' menu item.
+Clicking on it takes you to a page that lists the video statistics for all videos.
+This gives you an overview of how each video is performing in terms of playtime and view count. <br>

+The entire process ensures that you can accurately track the playtime and view count of videos embedded on your website. <br>

 <h2>Known Issues</h2><br>

 Occasionally, view count may increase by 2 or more due to user interactions or browser behavior.
 This is being actively addressed.<br>